Byron/gitoxide/STABILITY.md

 Minor version updates for new features can be released when needed assuming there are no other breaking changes, updating the build identifiers for year and month accordingly.

+## The _Minimal Stable Rust Version_ (->MSRV)

+It is as low as it can be for the crate in questions.
+While there is no non-pre-release of a tier 1 crate, the MSRV is automatically assumed to be the latest stable version.

+Increasing the MSRV is not considered a breaking change and doesn't warrant a major version bump itself.

+Please let us know if you have other requirement and we see if we can provide stability guarantees for it or reduce the MSRV to a given version.

 ## Transitioning from pre-release to release crates